francescogerardomarra/its/modulo26/4_security.md

 - Use that data to authorize the user’s access to the requested resource.

 ### SessionCreationPolicies
-You can configure Spring Security with the `HttpSecurity` object to specify how session management should be handled.
+There are mainly two ways to preserve authentication and authorization across multiple requests without submitting username/password each time:

-**Creating a session typically means that a `JSESSIONID` is introduced** (stored in the user's browser as a cookie) to maintain the session state across requests.
-This introduces session management overhead and can lead to security concerns.
-With stateless authentication, there's no need for the server to store session state, and the token (e.g. JWT) itself is sufficient for each request.
+- **stateful:** using an _authentication-related session_ i.e. a `JSESSIONID` is introduced** and sent to the client as a cookie to maintain the session state across requests; this introduces session management overhead and can lead to security concerns;

-Let’s look at how different session policies affect what happens with sessions.
+- **state-less:** using session-less authentication with no need for the server to store session state; a the token (e.g. JWT) itself is sufficient for each request.

+In Spring Security both ways are feasible.

+Herein we look at how it is possible to create and manage authentication-related sessions by specifying a `SessionCreationPolicy`.

 #### `SessionCreationPolicy.IF_REQUIRED`